ItsAJ1005/FoodMaxx---Explore-restaurants/README.md

   <h2 align="center">FoodMaxx - Restraunts website</h2>

-  Foodie is a fully responsive fast food website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.
+  FoodMaxx is a fully responsive fast food website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.

   <a href=""><strong>➥ Live Demo</strong></a>